radio documentaries & podcasts & art

 migration / human rights / refugee solidarity

-With many thanks to the Arts Council for their continued support.
+With thanks to the Arts Council for their continued support.

-From Dzaleka refugee camp, Malawi, writers and activists with the African Youth Artistic Poetry group share their creative work; poets from Afghanistan and Iran in a community centre in Athens, Greece; and young people at the Cork Migrant Centre, facilitated by Raphael Olympio.
+From Dzaleka refugee camp, Malawi, writers and activists with the African Youth Artistic Poetry group share their creative work; poets from Iraq, Somali and Iran from The Boat Collective community centre in Athens, Greece; and young people at the Cork Migrant Centre, facilitated by Raphael Olympio.

-Also for the first time, a special live event at the Laneway Gallery, Shandon St, Cork on the 20th July 2024 with spoken word performances and specially commissioned digital art videos by Silvio Severino.
+Also for the first time, a special live event at The Laneway Gallery, Cork in July 2024 with spoken word performances and specially commissioned digital art videos by Silvio Severino.

 Stay tuned, stay protesting, stay demanding - in solidarity with people seeking refuge, and everyone fighting for change .